 The crisis in the Florida insurance market

 Florida has always been a complex home insurance market, but recent issues are pushing the state’s market to the point of collapse.
 Since 2017, six property and casualty companies that offered homeowners insurance in Florida liquidated.
-Four more are in the liquidation process in 2022.
+Five more are in the liquidation process in 2022.
 Other insurance companies are voluntarily leaving the state.
-Still, more are choosing to nonrenew swaths of home insurance policies, drastically tighten their policy eligibility requirements or request substantial rate increases.
+Even more are choosing to nonrenew swaths of home insurance policies, drastically tighten their policy eligibility requirements or request substantial rate increases.